ErpNetDocs/tech/modules/logistics/wms/how-to/check-can-be-fulfilled.md

 ### Calculated attributes expression
 Here is a list with the calculated attribute expressions.
 Of course, еach attribute can be modified by the implementatior according to the organization's needs.

+> [!Note]
-> **_NOTE:_** You can easily create these attributes in your database by copy-pasting their expression into your database.
+> You can easily create these attributes in your database by copy-pasting their expression into your database.

 * **"Can Be Fulfilled" attribute**